bradley/Blotter/README.md

 $ npm install
 ```

-The `blotter.js`, `blotter.clean.js`, and `blotter.min.js` files are built from source files in the `/src` directory.
+The `blotter.js` and `blotter.min.js` files are built from source files in the `/src` directory.
 Do not edit these built files directly.
 Instead, edit the source files within the `/src` directory and then run the following to build the generated files:

 ```
-$ grunt
+$ npm run build-uglify
 ```

-You will the updated build files at `/build/blotter.js`, `/build/blotter.clean.js`, and `/build/blotter.min.js`.
+You will the updated build files at `/build/blotter.js` and `/build/blotter.min.js`.